isomerpages/isomer-tooling/gazette-parse/README.md

 # Overview

-There are 2 scripts which can be called - running `npm run uploadS3` uploads the desired file to the production s3 bucket, while `npm run uploadAlgolia` parses the desired file and populates algolia with the appropriate records.
+There are 2 scripts which can be called - running `npm run uploadS3` uploads the desired file to the production s3 bucket, while `npm run uploadAlgolia` parses the desired file and populates algolia with the appropriate records. `npm run uploadAlgolia` additionally takes in 2 optional arguments - add `noUpload` to test the parsing without uploading the result to algolia, and add `image` to use ocr to parse text instead.

 ### How to run